Say hello to this gentle giant!

 Unfortunately…

 That’s the million-dollar question and one that we hope to help you be able to answer for yourself here in this article.
-You see, the last thing that we would want to see happen is for one of these magnificent creatures end up in the wrong home.
+You see, the last thing we want to see happen is one of these magnificent creatures ending up in the wrong home.

-So, without further ado, let’s discuss the Newfoundland dog breed a bit more so that you might be better prepared to know for sure if adopting one is going to be “right” for you and your family.
+So, without further ado, let’s discuss the Newfoundland dog breed a bit more so that you might be better prepared to know if adopting one will be “right” for you and your family.

 Newfoundland Dog Breed Fast Facts